 The library has PCs on all three floors of the building which can be used by University Staff and Students.You will need your I.T. account username and password to login.
 Whilst using these PCs you are subject to the University's responsible use regulations.
 If you need to leave a PC that you have logged into for a short period (e.g. toilet break or to find a book) you can lock the computer by holding Ctrl+Alt+Delete and selecting 'lock'.
 The PC will only lock for 15 minutes, after which it will automatically log you out, losing any unsaved work, and making the PC available to other users.
 This procedure has been put in place due to student requests.

-The Library has 2 PCs with Assistive Technology.
-There is one on the top floor near the lift and the other in Study Room B; students with additional needs have priority on these computers.
+The Library has 3 PCs with Assistive Technology.
+There is one on the top floor near the lift and the others are in Study Rooms A and B. We request that students do not book Study Rooms A and B unless necessary to allow students with additional needs to use them.